-AA was born out of the Christian evangelical Oxford movement, which was popular in the 1930's.
+AA was born out of the evangelical Oxford movement, which was popular in a number of Christian denominations in the 1940's.
 Christians started these programs and many Christians are involved in attending meetings.
 However, some people are not Christians and may even have been abused by authority figures in the Christian church.
 They need to come to a correct understanding of who Jesus is.
 They have to be reached at the point of where they are right now.